thenadz/document-gallery/README.txt

 ideas for future Document Gallery development, take a look at our [issue tracker](https://github.com/thenadz/document-gallery/issues).

+= 2.2.2 =
+* **Bug Fix:** Resolves minor issue in `2.2.1` that resulted in a warning being logged while interacting with the new thumbnail management table in the Document Gallery settings.

 = 2.2.1 =
 * **Bug Fix:** PHP installs older than 5.3 were crashing with version 2.2.
 This release patches the issue.